 - Actions resulting in serious physical injuries to a victim

-If charged with assault and battery in California, you should do all you can to find a qualified and dependable San Diego-area criminal defense lawyer to help with your case.
-You can only be acquitted of an assault and battery charge if it can be demonstrated that you acted in self-defense, had consent for physical contact, protected others or property, or used reasonable force in a certain line of duty.
+If charged with assault and battery in San Diego, you should do all you can to find a qualified and dependable criminal defense lawyer in San Diego to help with your case.
+You can only be acquitted of an assault and battery charge if you can demonstrate that you acted in self-defense, had consent for physical contact, protected others or property, or used reasonable force in a particular line of duty.
 Otherwise, prosecution for assault and battery is strict in California.

 What Are Potential Penalties for Assault in San Diego?